 - Root rot (or stem, crown rot)

 - Powdery Mildew

 There are natural sprays that can be purchased at your local garden center to combat disease or pests.

 Growing Bubblegum petunias

-Overall, Supertunia Vista Bubblegum is popular for a reason: their vigorous growth, constant blooms, easy-care and stunning display is hard to ignore.
+Overall, Supertunia Vista Bubblegum is a popular plant for a reason: their vigorous growth, constant blooms, easy-care, and stunning display are hard to ignore.